sburrows-zone/zherkin-cms/src/pages/feature/2021-04-29-feature-emergency-delivery-hours.md

 @serving-times; @bau-113
-Scenario: Serving hours box can open to show whole week Given a venue has a menu page
+Scenario: Serving hours box can open to show whole week Given a venue has no menu page
 And the venue has valid serving hours in Heart
 When the serving hours module is opened
 Then the serving hours for the whole week are shown